 How is mitral stenosis diagnosed?

 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
-He will ask if you have ever had strep throat or rheumatic fever.
+He or she will ask if you have ever had strep throat or rheumatic fever.
 Tell him or her if you have a family history of heart disease.
 You may also need any of the following tests: